iamshadmirza/BlogsByShad/blogs/circular-progress-bar/README.md

 ### 2. Second circle
 The first circle's job is to take up to 50% of progress and then the second circle will rotate some more to cover the remaining percentage.
-I have made the second circle semi-transparent to show you how it's working. (the third circle is removed for simplicity)
+I have made the second circle semi-transparent to show you how it's working. (the third circle is removed for simplicity).
+This is typically the case for `percent={70}`:

 ![more than half](./cpb8.gif)

 So 50% area covered by first circle and 20% area covered by the second circle adds up to complete the animation.
-But wait, what about the third one?
-It is still on top of the second one and we can't see the second circle which is hidden.
+But wait, what about the third circle?
+It is still on top of the second one and we can't see the second circle which is behind.
 Let's see what our third circle is doing.

 ## 3. Third circle.
-We will rotate the third and second circle for the same degrees clockwise.
+We will rotate the third and second circle for the same degrees clockwise (extra 20% in current example).
 It will leave space so that the second circle becomes visible.
 To show clearly, the third circle is yellow right now and first & second are removed.

 ![third](./cpb9.gif)

-You see the problem here?
-As our third circle rotates clockwise, it takes some portion of the right half and overlays the first circle (third has higher elevation, remember?).
+**Do you see the problem here?** As our third circle rotates clockwise, it takes some portion of the right half and overlays the first circle *(third has higher elevation, remember?)*.
 The solution is simple and you might have guessed it already.
 Toggle the elevation value so the third circle goes inside the first circle.
-**First Circle** is semi-transparent right now so you can see how the third (yellow) circle is going behind the first circle (semitransparent).
+**First Circle** is semi-transparent right now so you can see how the third (yellow) circle is going behind the first one (semitransparent).
 After toggling elevation:

 ![third overlap](./cpb10.gif)

 I hope it is clear what's happening.
-Let's correct the colors and see our final animation.
+Let's correct the colors and see our final animation!

 ![color corrected](./cpb11.gif)